calvin-mcd/eurovISOn/README.md

 # eurovISOn

-40% keyboard designed by some weird Europeans.
+40% keyboard designed by some weird Europeans from the 40s discord.
 It's a qaz-like with special character cluster, exploded ISO with rgb (because why not!?), a macro column to the left and rotary and oled support.
 It sports a rp2040 and uses a pico Daughterboard for the usb port.

 ## Layout